Cycle to Fremantle

 Following our cycle last weekend, we were keen to do it all again.
-This route was shorter with an extension to the portside town of Fremantle.
+This route may be shorter but extends to the portside town of Fremantle for coffee and food snacks.

 Start and end – Royal Freshwater Bay Yacht Club to Rule Street